History of Norsk Data: Bust

+Norsk Data had been central to the strategic changes at Matra Datasysteme, involving a pivot from microcomputing to scientific and technical minicomputing in late 1985, establishing substantial expectations from the collaboration.
+A vector computer project within the Eureka research programme was to develop systems with 20 MFLOPS to 100 MFLOPS of performance within a timeframe of four to five years, requiring an estimated investment of 500,000,000 FRF.
+Matra also planned to substantially increase sales of Norsk Data hardware.
+Already in 1986, the collaboration struggled to meet these expectations, encountering public funding difficulties for its "desk-top vector processor" from a Norwegian government willing to pledge only 10% of the estimated 300,000,000 FRF (or $43,000,000), as opposed to the one third share anticipated, requiring Norsk Data to fund the shortfall.

+Tensions also arose over Matra's own agreement with Sun Microsystems to market and potentially build Sun-2 and Sun-3 workstations under licence, these being seen as a threat to ND's low-end minicomputers.
+Matra also partnered with Encore Computer to market its multiprocessor Unix-based Multimax systems.
+Norsk Data and Matra subsequently "scaled down" their agreement giving Matra exclusive marketing rights in France and Italy, leaving the scientific and technical markets to Matra, and allowing ND to supply other markets.
+Matra's own developments would see ND's products further marginalised, with its scientific minicomputer appearing as the X-MS 5000 alongside the X-MS 7000 rebranded from Encore and Matra's own X-MS 3000 Unix-based "artificial intelligence server" featuring a Motorola 68020 and up to eight "symbolic processors".
+Despite its efforts to market ND systems being categorised as having "disappointed", a "significant business" had been established in sales of "military workstations" incorporating ND minicomputers, but in 1989, Matra discontinued its computing operations and put such revenue sources into doubt.

 After thirteen years of high annual growth, the sales flattened in 1987.
 On 16 October, the company announced that its sales targets for the year would not be met, and a planned placement of new shares was canceled.
 On the morning of 19 October 1987, the share price fell from NOK 240 to 180.
 By the end of trading on NASDAQ, the share price was down to NOK 120.
 The price continued to fall and hit NOK 80 some days later, in part because many employees had to sell shares to pay their taxes.
 The economy of Norway was hit hard and employees in ND were especially stricken because of their bonuses having been paid in shares.
 From 1988, ND stopped recruiting new employees.
 A reorganization took place in which all group leaders were laid off and told to apply for new jobs as project leaders.
 The issue resulted in severe bad media coverage.